Thomas-Walker-Lynch/project-enviroment/README.md

 tasks.

 In project management parlance, a group of related projects is called a ‘program’.
-Well that sure is an unfortunate choice of term for us CS people, so instead we will call a group of related projects a ‘project ensemble’.
+Well that sure is an unfortunate choice of terminology for us CS people, so instead we will call a group of related projects a ‘project ensemble’.
 A project ensemble itself is also a kind of project, where the tasks are the component projects.
 Hence we have a recursive structure.
 CS people like recursive structures ;-)